-Smartphones with a great camera and the ability to record high definition video are no longer difficult to find – in fact they’re everywhere.
-Professional video content creators are finding that using their mobile phones to shoot video has several major advantages:
+Smartphones with a great camera and the ability to record high definition video are no longer difficult to find they’re everywhere.
+Professional video content creators are finding that using their mobile phones to shoot video has several significant advantages:

-- Many apps are available for both iOS (Apple) and Android (Google) mobile devices that extend the functionality of the videocamera, provide sophisticated editing and digital effects capabilities, as well as provide a way to immediately upload finished videos for distribution and viewing.
+- Many apps are available for both iOS (Apple) and Android (Google) mobile devices that extend the functionality of the video camera, provide sophisticated editing and digital effects capabilities, as well as provide a way to upload finished videos for distribution and viewing immediately.

 - Perhaps most importantly, as the phones have become more capable, video entrepreneurs are finding that getting into entrepreneurial filmmaking is much more affordable, too.